crockpotveggies/lora-mesh-rs/README.md

 and receive packets in the network.

 You can configure the node by creating a `/etc/loramesh/conf.yml` file, a sample is included in the `conf/` directory of this repository.
+Configuration can also be passed as env, such as `LOMESH_DEBUG=true`.

 ### Network Topology